-105 The NER requirements relating to the relevant 'market benefits' that need considered can be found in clause 5.15A.2(b)(4) of the NER.
-The AER's guidance regarding each category of market benefit can be found in section 3.6 and Appendix A of the AER's RIT-T Application Guidelines (with the exception as at the date of this Handbook of the change in greenhouse gas emissions, where the updated AER guidance is expected by 31 December 2024).
+113 The NER requirements relating to the relevant 'market benefits' that need considered can be found in clause 5.15A.2(b)(4) of the NER.
+The AER's guidance regarding each category of market benefit can be found in section 3.6 and Appendix A of the AER's RIT-T Application Guidelines.